 In the microfinance loan area, the Opportunity Fund works with entrepreneurs who need small capital loans to start or grow a business but are unable to get a traditional bank loan because the loan requested is too small, they have little or no credit history, they have been in business too short a time, or they can offer no collateral.
 To assess a potential borrower, they consider not just the numbers on a credit rating but their real potential as a successful business owner.
 They will meet with each candidate to review the business plan and cash flow statements and as they say on their website, “we ensure that they need a loan, are ready for it, and will be able to repay it.”
 They make loans as small as $500 all the way up to $100,000.
 (The smaller loans are intended to provide a boost to a business while they build their credit scores.)
 In addition to financial support, Opportunity Fund provides the coaching clients need to build their businesses.
 If you are a California entrepreneur, learn more at The Opportunity Fund.

 ACCION Texas-Louisiana is a nonprofit organization that operates in Texas and Louisiana.
 They started in 1994 in San Antonio and have made over half a million dollars in micro-loans.
 Their stated mission is to “provide credit and service to small businesses that do not have access to loans from commercial sources, and to provide leadership and service to the micro-lending field on a national level.”
 Their business loans range from $500 to $100,000 for existing and start-up businesses, and business lines of credit typically run from $5,000 to $50,000 for established businesses with at least two years of financial history.
-Get more information, including how to apply for a loan, at the ACCION Texas website.
+Get more information, including how to apply for a loan at www.liftfund.com.

 ACCION Texas-Louisiana is also the operator of South Texas Women's Business Center.
 The Center's mision is to “educate, support, and strengthen women and small business entrepreneurs in estalishing and expanding their businesses through quality business technical asistance, counseling, and advocacy.